SerKnight/face-block/avoiding_common_attacks.md

 ### Things I could have implemented if the complexity of the application evolved include:

-* Implenting a circuit breaker by stopping when a new error is thrown.
+* Implementing a circuit breaker by stopping when a new error is thrown.

 * being very aware of open function & calls to external functions to stop any recursive calls